Five Easy Day Trips from Sydney by Train

 Tip: Hawkesbury River Station has 100 stairs and no lift, but the staff will help with prams if required.
 We do not recommend it to wheelchair users.

-Hawkesbury River station in Brooklyn is on the Newcastle and Central Coast train line.
-Find more ideas for exploring the Hawkesbury
+Getting there: Hawkesbury River station in Brooklyn is on the Newcastle and Central Coast train line.
+Take the train from Central Station or Strathfield Station.

 Bowral and the Southern Highlands